tmsinch/conversations_api/messenger/setup_fb_messenger.md

+---
+title: Conversation Getting Started
+excerpt: >-
+    Learn how to set up, send and receive messages using Conversation API.
+hidden: true
+---

 # Setup an FB App with Messenger Chat
 In this quick start guide we will show you how to create and configure a basic FB Business Page with Messenger chat feature.
 Once you complete the steps below you will have an FB App, FB Business Page with Messenger Chat button, a Messenger Token, and a configured Messenger Webhook to use with the Sinch Conversations API.